Aggies heading to CWS; Vols, Hokies, Longhorns force Game 3s - WHIZ News

 Texas A&M swept its NCAA super regional and advanced to the College World Series, and Tennessee, Virginia Tech and Texas won Saturday to even their best-of-three series.

-Mississippi and Arkansas won their super regional openers to move within a win of making the CWS.
+Connecticut, Mississippi, Arkansas and Auburn won their super regional openers to move within a win of making the CWS, which begins Friday in Omaha, Nebraska.

-In super regional openers late Saturday, Auburn played at Oregon State and Connecticut at Stanford.

 No. 5 national seed Texas A&M beat Louisville 4-3 for a second straight one-run win and returns to the CWS for the first time since 2017, the next step in a turnaround season under first-year coach Jim Schlossnagle.

-A year after failing to even qualify for the Southeastern Conference Tournament, Texas A&M posted the second-best record in the conference and how has won five straight in the NCAA Tournament.
+A year after failing to even qualify for the Southeastern Conference Tournament, Texas A&M posted the second-best record in the conference and now has won five straight in the NCAA Tournament.

 The super regional sweep in College Station, Texas, came one year and two days after the Aggies hired away Schlossnagle from TCU, where he had led the Horned Frogs to five CWS in 18 years.